The Best Hands-on Play Dough Activities to Build Fine Motor

 This post contains affiliate links for your convenience.
 Integrated Learning Strategies (ILS) is a learning and academic center.
 As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
 If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

-I am probably biased, but I have the two cutest grandsons in the world and whenever they are at my house, we love getting our hands dirty with play dough.
+I am probably biased, but I have the cutest grandkids in the world and whenever they are at my house, we love getting our hands dirty with play dough.
 By the time we are done, we not only have great dinosaur and superhero masterpieces, we also have sticky fingers, play dough smooshed in our hair and we are always in need of new clothes.
 But the best part of it all is we absolutely love it!

 Play dough is by far one of my favorite activities because kids can use their hands in several different ways to build their fine motor skills.
 Now how could this possibly relate to learning you might say?
 Well, the truth is building the fine motor skills in your child’s hands and getting them excited about activities using hand-eye coordination can actually help early learners prep for holding a pencil, writing letters, reading words on a page, and eventually solve math problems.
 Mind blowing right?
 What’s even more interesting is that most people don’t realize that the two are connected.